Chronic conditions are diseases that are long-lasting and have persistent effects.

 Aboriginal and Torres Strait Islander people with chronic conditions.

 Primary Health Tasmania has received Australian Government funding to deliver the Exercise Treatment Program in north west Tasmania.

 The free 14-week, strength-based group exercise and lifestyle education program is evidence-based and individualised to meet the specific needs of participants, and includes advice about healthy living.

-Primary Health Tasmania is finalising a tender process to commission service providers for the program, which is expected to be on the ground in early 2020.
+Primary Health Tasmania is finalising a tender process to commission service providers for the program, which is expected to be on the ground shortly.

 Integrated team care